Waste.net

 Manual Recovery Pathways

-Many computer recycling operations start with a manual triage step to determine the sortation of any potential salvage in the form of used, reusable and repairable items.
+Many computer recycling operations start with a manual triage or an automated assessment step to determine the sortation of any potential salvage in the form of used, reusable and repairable items.
 It is not uncommon to perform a crude separation to group similar materials together and to identify and remove any potentially hazardous items.

 Most manual pathways involve the partial dismantling of the low hanging fruit or easy to disassemble items but rarely completes a full disassembly.
 Frequently the partially disassembled items are sent for further mechanical processing once any recoverable commodities have been retrieved.